 Architect: Johann Adam Breunig

-Constructed on the site of a ruined hospital for a Professor of Law, Philipp Morass, the palace is the only one with a preserved interior.
-The facade is simple with with an 11 window axis.
-The facade has a strong vertical focus thanks to the ornamentation under each window.
+Constructed on the site of a ruined hospital for a Professor of Law, Philipp Morass, the Palace is the only one with a preserved interior.
+The facade is simple, with an 11-window axis.
+The facade has a strong vertical emphasis thanks to the ornamentation under each window.

 Travel Tip: The Museum has some fantastically preserved interiors, artifacts and clothing showing the lifestyles of the Heidelberg elite throughout the centuries and up into the modern day.
 Its worth a visit.